 “I think in the betting business, we are going to start launching in multiple states in January.
 We will be in every major state other than New York, where you cannot make money, by next football season.
 And we do like to make money, by the way.
 It is this crazy concept in business.
 When we have revenue, we try to have profits that follow it.”

-Fanatics has also recently been in discussion to acquire the established US sportsbook BetPARX.
+Fanatics has also recently discussed acquiring the US sportsbook BetParx.